cucumber/cucumber-jvm/java/README.md

 parameter the data table will be converted into) with `@Transpose`.
 This means the keys will be in the first column rather than the first row.

+For example, a table with the fields for a User and a data table type to create a User:

 ```gherkin
  Given the user is